AbhishekJ24/Bookmarks-Manager/README.md

-**Bookmark Manager Mini Project**
+**Bookmarks Manager Mini Project**

 > **Overview**
-This is a simple web application that serves as a bookmark manager.
+This is a simple web application that serves as a bookmarks manager.
 It allows users to add bookmarks for frequently used websites, supporting basic CRUD operations (Create, Read, Delete).

 > **Features**